 "Who is among you that feareth the Lord, that obeyeth the voice of His servant, that walketh in darkness, and hath no light?
-Let him trust in the name of the Lord, and stay upon his God" (Isa.
-50:10).
+Let him trust in the Name of the Lord, and stay upon his God" (Isaiah 50:10).

 Was David always on the mountain top?
-(Read the Psalms.)
+(Read the Psalms).
 Was Paul always out of the land of trouble and distress?
-(Read Second Corinthians 11:23-33; 12:1-10; Philippians 4:13.)
+(Read 2 Corinthians 11:23-33; 2 Corinthians 12:1-10; Philippians 4:13.)
 How are we ourselves ever to know the true depth of our own love to God, and of His love to us, unless He suffers us to be tempted and tried?
 Let us remember the "all things" of Romans 8:28: "And we know that all things work together for good to them that love God, to them who are the called according to His purpose."

-"Trust in the Lord with all thine heart; and lean not unto thine own understanding" (Prov.
-3:5).
+"Trust in the Lord with all thine heart; and lean not unto thine own understanding" (Proverbs 3:5).
 As we obey this Word and trust in the Lord with all our heart, we have no heart left with which to worry, or fear or fret.
 We are not even to "lean" unto our own understanding.
 Give no place to doubt or fear!
 Resist the devil.
-Give no place to him (Jas.
-4:7-8; Eph.
-4:27).
+Give no place to him (James 4:7-8; Ephesians 4:27).

 See the Rainbow on the Storm Clouds!

 God is the God of the miraculous.
 His ways are not our ways (Isa.
 55:8-13).
-God’s promise to Abraham was indeed to be fulfilled – that he should have a son and heir, but Isaac was born when Abraham was "as good as dead" (Heb.
-11:8-12).
+God’s promise to Abraham was indeed to be fulfilled--that he should have a son and heir, but Isaac was born when Abraham was "as good as dead" (Hebrews 11:8-12).

 Let us set our faces (Isa.
-50:7; Dan.
-9:3), and stir up ourselves to take hold of God (Isa.
-64:7), and pray through till God comes and rains righteousness upon us (Hos.
-10:12), and as He has promised, pours out His Spirit upon all flesh and saves multitudes from among the Gentiles for His glory (Joel 2:28-32; Jas.
-5:7).
+50:7; Daniel 9:3), and stir up ourselves to take hold of God (Isa.
+64:7) and pray through till God comes and rains righteousness upon us (Hosea 10:12) and as He has promised (Joel 2:28-32) pours out His Spirit upon all flesh and saves multitudes from among the Gentiles for His Glory (James 5:7).